Phone Phone

 11. Severability

 You work hard for your money.
-We work hard for you to keep it ™ .
+We work hard to help you keep it.

 -Shira Kalfa, BA, JD, Partner and Founder